 Did you know that chicken and meat still continues to cook internally for about another few minutes after it has been removed from the grill.
 So if it was shoe leather before you pulled it off, you are going to need lots more dipping sauce and a couple extra glasses of wine to help those shoe leather slices slide down easier...

-Chicken tenderloins only needs to cook for about 10-12 minutes over medium heat or until the juices no longer run pink.
+Chicken tenderloins only needs to cook for about 10-12 minutes over medium heat or until the juices no longer run pink or the internal temperature is 165 degrees F (74 degrees C).
 Every grill is different and some chicken tenderloins are thicker than others, so if you are unsure just cut into one to take a quick peek at the flesh inside and if it is white and juicy take your chicken tenderloins off the grill.

 To Chili or not to Chili?